Gerontechnology: Creativity in Gerontechnology

 The future of designing gerontechnology for creative pursuits is centered on user centered design, particularly through design approaches that involve older adults in the development process of these technologies.
 A study by Zhao et al. showed that older adults value simplicity, positivity, and pro activity in these technologies.
 These adults wanted technologies that would allow them to do creative pursuits within the comfort and ease of their own homes.
 This shows the shift towards home based, personalized creative tools.
-Along with this, new technology that is being studied like virtual reality(VR), augmented reality(AR) and artificial intelligence(AI) could also help with creative engagement for older generations.
+Along with this, new technology that is being studied like virtual reality (VR), augmented reality (AR) and artificial intelligence (AI) could also help with creative engagement for older generations.
 All of these new technologies could come together to give the older generations immersive experiences and adaptive interfaces that can cater to more specific needs and preferences.
 For example, VR would allow for virtual art studios for hobbies like sculpture and painting, while AI can help with music composition and even storytelling.
 This would make creative activities both more accessible and engaging.
 Furthermore, this study spoke on the integration of social elements into creative gerontechnologies.
 Adults have spoken on their desires for platforms that would allow for social interaction as well as community building within creative pursuits.
-Designing these type of technologies would not just benefit individual creativity, but it could also create connections between adults.
+Designing these types of technologies would not just benefit individual creativity, but it could also create connections between adults.
 This would benefit the well being of older generations, as well as combating isolation to create a sense of belonging.

 The future of gerontechnology in creative pursuits is centered around developing platforms that are both inclusive and accessible.
 These platforms would empower older adults with the ability to continue creative ventures.
 With user centered design, specifically feedback from older generations, designers can create solutions for older generations with VR, AR, and AI.
 Doing so would result in improved cognitive, social, and emotional well being.